open-contracting/deploy/docs/use/databases.rst

 .. code-block:: bash

-   psql "dbname=ocdskingfisherprocess user=ocdskfpreadonly host=process.kingfisher.open-contracting.org sslmode=require"
+   psql "dbname=ocdskingfisherprocess user=jmckinney host=process.kingfisher.open-contracting.org sslmode=require"

 Instead of entering your password each time, you can add your credentials to the `PostgreSQL Password File <https://www.postgresql.org/docs/11/libpq-pgpass.html>`__: